marcopagliarulo/Bodiless-JS/Design/DesignSystem.md

 "Component Token" is usually a colletion of element tokens which should be applied to the constituent elements of a complex component.
 For example, imagine a `Tout` component which has a title, an image, body text and a call-to-action link.
-We can then define the follwing HOC to apply tokens to the title and link:
+We can then define the following HOC to apply tokens to the title and link:

 ``` js
 const asToutPink = withDesign({